-Student productions are a main part of the Entertainment Studies program.
-As a result of this in-depth experience, below you will find useful information about what will be expected of you as you prepare to produce a short film for your class.
+Student productions are an integral part of the Entertainment Studies program.
+Below you will find useful information about what will be expected of you as you prepare to produce a short film for your class.

 Rights and Responsibilities

 UCLA Extension does not own the content you make!

 As a result, you retain all rights to your intellectual property but you are required to fund your project and provide your own short film production insurance.
 Note that you are required to purchase your own, independent short film production insurance to cover all aspects of your film.
 UCLA exclusively provides the insurance required to secure your FilmLA permit at a student rate.
 You are still required to secure your own production insurance.
 Your instructor can clarify the type of insurance that will be necessary for your specific film production.